5G-PreCiSe/SMT-LoRa-Controller/README.md

 This repository contains the hardware documentation for an ESP32-based LoRaWAN controller unit that can be connected to SMT100 soil moisture sensors via RS485.

 ## Features
-- Operates up to eight SMT100 sensors for soil moisture and temperature connected via RS485
+- LoRa connectivity (OTAA Class A) for continous soil moisture and temperature monitoring
-- Sends measurements to backend via LoRaWAN (OTAA Class A)
+- Operates up to eight SMT100 sensors connected via RS485
-- Designed for outdoor application
+- Designed for outdoor application in harsh environments
-- Integrated rechargeable battery with (optional) solar panel for self-sustainable operation
+- Integrated rechargeable battery with (optional) solar panel for autonomous operation
 - Low power consumption due to hardware deep sleep mode
 - Fully configurable via WiFi and HTTP
 - Low maintenance